SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 - Review every change the tool suggests before applying it to a live script
 - Keep a backup of your original scripts before making any changes

-If you have questions, speak to your Adaptavist Customer Success Manager.

 ---